Thorium/FSharp.Azure.Quantum/docs/local-simulation.md

 ## FAQ

-**Q: Why is simulation limited to 10 qubits?**
+**Q: Why is simulation limited to 16 qubits?**
 A: State vector simulation requires 2^n complex numbers.
-For 10 qubits, that's 1024 complex numbers (16 KB).
+For 16 qubits, that's 65536 complex numbers (1 MB).
 For 20 qubits, it would be 16 MB, and for 30 qubits, 16 GB.
-The 10-qubit limit balances functionality with practical memory and performance constraints.
+The 16-qubit limit balances functionality with practical memory and performance constraints.

 **Q: How accurate is the simulator?**
 A: The simulator implements exact state vector evolution with floating-point arithmetic.
 Expect ~1e-14 numerical precision (double precision).
 This is sufficient for algorithm development and unit testing.